-Earlier, it was revealed that corporate environments are beginning to pay more attention to design thinking (Dunne and Martin, 2006).
-This is because many well-known organisations have made a commitment to becoming design leaders, demonstrating how important product and service design is to company competitiveness.
-Subsequently, Shute and Becker (2010) opines that being
+Earlier, it was revealed that corporate environments are beginning to pay more attention to design thinking (Dunne & Martin, 2006).
+This is because many well-known organizations have made a commitment to becoming design leaders, demonstrating how important product and service design is to company competitiveness.
+Subsequently, Shute and Becker (2010) opine that being successful in today's increasingly technology and competitive business environment necessitates the development and use of new skills, one of which is design thinking.

 Design thinking promotes innovation.
-To survive and compete in today's fast changing climate, businesses must innovate.
+To survive and compete in today's fast-changing climate, businesses must innovate.
 Cross-functional teams collaborate in design thinking to identify user demands and develop solutions to meet those needs.
 In addition, the design thinking approach aids in the discovery of innovative solutions (Interaction Design Foundation - IxDF, 2016).

-Furthermore, Micheli et al. (2019) propel that design thinking encompasses various methodologies that prioritize user needs and iterative testing.
+Furthermore, Micheli et al. (2019) propose that design thinking encompasses various methodologies that prioritize user needs and iterative testing.
 Other methods include prototyping and user feedback loops.
 Due to its innovative approach to innovation and problem-solving, design thinking has garnered significant interest from both academics and practitioners.

-As a human-centred approach to innovation, Cuofano (2024) explains that design thinking incorporates the needs of people, the possibilities of technology, and the needs of a business into a balanced approach.
+As a human-centered approach to innovation, Cuofano (2024) explains that design thinking incorporates the needs of people, the possibilities of technology, and the needs of a business into a balanced approach.
 To solve critical problems, desirability, feasibility, and viability should all be balanced.

 Interestingly, Tom Kelley, a prominent figure in the field of design thinking, introduced a powerful framework that illustrates the intersection of three critical dimensions: desirability, feasibility, and viability.
 This Venn diagram serves as a visual tool to guide innovation and problem-solving processes, particularly in creative industries.
-Yurii (2022) explains that this Venn diagram facilitate brainstorming by allowing teams to explore the overlap between user needs, technological capabilities, and business goals, leading to more creative solutions.
+Yurii (2022) explains that this Venn diagram facilitates brainstorming by allowing teams to explore the overlap between user needs, technological capabilities, and business goals, leading to more creative solutions.
 Significantly, it is identified as iterative in its working approach that yields the required solution to any challenge identified or undertaken (Orton, 2017).
 It is propelled that the synergy nature of this design thinking model gives innovative solutions to identified problems or design challenges.
 It is known to be one of the major design thinking and innovation models employed in various cooperate and business entities.

 In support, the intersection of these three dimensions is crucial for successful innovation.
-As Rife et al. (2021) notes, when organizations find the sweet spot where desirability, feasibility, and viability overlap, they are more likely to create products that resonate with consumers while being practical and financially sustainable.
+As Rife et al. (2021) note, when organizations find the sweet spot where desirability, feasibility, and viability overlap, they are more likely to create products that resonate with consumers while being practical and financially sustainable.
 This framework not only aids in product development but also fosters a culture of collaboration and creativity within teams, encouraging diverse perspectives to enhance the innovation process.

-The traditional weaving industry in Ghana, particularly known for its production of Kente, Kete, and Smock (Fugu) fabrics, is a significant cultural and economic venture (Frimpong and Asinyo 2013; Asinyo et al., 2021).
+The traditional weaving industry in Ghana, particularly known for its production of Kente, Kete, and Smock (Fugu) fabrics, is a significant cultural and economic venture (Frimpong & Asinyo, 2013; Asinyo et al., 2021).
 This industry is deeply rooted in the history and traditions of various Ghanaian communities, including those in the Volta, Ashanti, and Northern regions.
-The weaving techniques, materials, and marketing strategies may vary across these regions, reflecting the unique cultural heritage and socio-economic contributions of the craft (Asinyo et al., 2021; Afriyie et al., 2021).
+The weaving techniques, materials, and marketing strategies may vary across these regions, reflecting the unique cultural heritage and socioeconomic contributions of the craft (Asinyo et al., 2021; Afriyie et al., 2021).

-However, the Ghanaian weaving industry is not just an artistic endeavour; it is a vital component of the nation's cultural identity and economic landscape.
-Traditional woven fabrics such as Kente, Kete and Fugu (Smock) are deeply embedded in social events and ceremonies, making them significant to both local communities and the global market (Ayesu et al., 2021).
+However, the Ghanaian weaving industry is not just an artistic endeavor; it is a vital component of the nation's cultural identity and economic landscape.
+Traditional woven fabrics such as Kente, Kete, and Fugu (Smock) are deeply embedded in social events and ceremonies, making them significant to both local communities and the global market (Ayesu et al., 2021).
 As globalization reshapes consumer preferences and production practices, understanding the dynamics of this industry has become increasingly relevant.